NEW! The Accreditation window for the upcoming tenth OEWG session is now open until 18 February 2019.

 It is free to apply for OEWG Accreditation.
 You will be asked to complete an online survey, upload some documents about your organisation, and set up an online profile.
 UN Member States will then approve all new applications in their next session in New York.

-More information about how NGOs can apply for Accreditation will be available from January 2019 on the UN website: https://social.un.org/ageing-working-group/tenthsession.shtml.
+More information about how NGOs can apply for Accreditation is now available on the UN website: https://social.un.org/ageing-working-group/tenthsession.shtml.

 What if my organisation is already accredited?